Do Benzodiazepines Affect Dopamine Levels?

 Treatment for Benzodiazepine Addiction

 To recover from an addiction to benzodiazepines, high-quality care is extremely important.
-Attempting to quit using on your own isn’t just difficult – it can be downright dangerous.
+Attempting to quit using on your own isn’t just difficult – it can be downright dangerous.[10]
 Abrupt benzo cessation is uncomfortable and potentially life-threatening.
 Long-term use of these drugs results in severe withdrawal, which is associated with vomiting, sleep disturbances, heart palpitations, and muscle tremors.
 However, some people may also experience seizures and psychotic episodes during the process of at-home detox.
-This is why medical professionals recommend seeking qualified addiction treatment at an accredited facility.
+This is why medical professionals recommend seeking qualified medical detox at an accredited facility.

 At The Last Resort, we understand benzodiazepine addiction and how it has affected your life.
 Through a combination of evidence-based interventions and one-on-one care, we offer an unparalleled men’s-only treatment experience in the heart of Austin, Texas.
 Our team members are compassionate, understanding, and truly supportive.
 To learn more about our approach to recovery, contact our admissions team.